Skip to Main Content

 YorSearch

-• You can refine your search results using Resource Type to only display journals or articles.
+• You can refine your search results using Resource Type to display only journals or articles.

-Link to journal articles from databases
+Accessing journal articles from databases

 Click on the icon or link to check if we have the full text of a journal article.
 A YorSearch window will open providing information about whether we have access to an article online.
 The following options may display:

 • View Online - you will see the publisher sites where an article is available online, more than one site may be displayed.
 Click the name of the site to access the article.
+In some cases the link won't take you directly to the article so you may need to search the publisher's site.

 • Get It - this will indicate if the journal is available in print or if the Library does not have any access to the journal.